manticoresoftware/manticoresearch/src/auth/spec_api.md

 ## Overview

-This document describes the specification for a secure **binary TCP API protocol** used by multiple internal daemons.
-It defines a secure message exchange without relying on TLS, leveraging AES-256-GCM encryption for all inter-daemon communication.
+This document describes the specification for a secure **binary TCP API protocol** used exclusively for **inter-daemon communication** (e.g., between a master and its agents, or between nodes in a cluster).
+It defines a secure message exchange without relying on TLS, leveraging AES-256-GCM encryption for all communication.

+End-user clients communicate with the daemon via the separate and distinct MySQL and HTTP protocols.
+This specification does not apply to those interfaces.

 ## Goals